wilsonliaows/docs/developing-connectors/connectors-design-guide/input-fields-design-guide.md

 *Input fields first name and last name with hints*

 ## Input field component - optional flag
 The optional flag allows you to mark input fields as optional or required.
+If this flag is undefined, field will be marked optional.
 This should correspond with the API documentation, and required fields in the API request should be marked as `optional:false`.
-If this flag is undefined, field will be marked optional.

 Users will not be able to start a recipe if a required field has no data or value at design-time.
 If a field is marked optional but is actually required, the request will throw an error at run-time if no value is provided.

-Taking the Greenhouse Harvest API's add prospect endpoint as example, we see that first and last name are required fields.
+Taking the [Greenhouse Harvest API's add prospect endpoint](https://developers.greenhouse.io/harvest.html?ruby#post-add-prospect) as example, we see that first and last name are required fields.

 ![Greenhouse add prospect API endpoint](/assets/images/connectors-design-guide/greenhouse-add-prospect-api.png) *Greenhouse add prospect API endpoint*

-We can mark them as `optional: false`.
+We should mark them as `optional: false`.

 ```
 { name: "first_name", optional: false },